Working with Us

 Learn about the ESIF's current partners.

-The Energy Systems Integration Facility (ESIF) is the latest addition to the Energy Department's national network of user facilities that provide nearly 30,000 scientists and engineers each year with open access to some of the world's best instruments and tools, including x-ray sources, accelerators and supercomputers.
+The Energy Systems Integration Facility (ESIF) is the latest addition to the Energy Department's national network of user facilities, which provides nearly 30,000 scientists and engineers each year with open access to some of the world's best instruments and tools, including x-ray sources, accelerators, and supercomputers.
 Corporate users pay the full cost of conducting research and retain their intellectual property and data rights, while users who agree to publish their research results are charged a discounted fee.
-Visit DOE's Energy.gov website for information on two special types of agreements for use at all DOE National Laboratories with approved designated user facilities.
-Read the official designation announcement.
+Learn more about the two types of agreements for use of Department of Energy designated user facilities.

-Until the user facility model is operational, projects are conducted through Technology Partnership Agreements such as Cooperative Research and Development Agreements and Work-for-Others Agreements.
-Each agreement is unique and designed for the successful outcome of the project.
+Until the user facility model is operational, projects are conducted through Technology Partnership Agreements such as cooperative research and development agreements and work-for-others agreements.
 For example, you can:

 Use Our Facilities